jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Marketing.md

 In mixed-martial arts, fighters don't limit themselves within the confines of an artificial rulebook.
 Everyone should learn a little from every discipline.
 The best technique is the one that brings results.
 So devoted to evolution, mixed-martial artists want everyone to improve because, "iron sharpens iron".

 Mixing the human body's adaptability with a free mind created a new, self-correcting, and sustainable martial art.
-Even a moderate mixed-martial artist would defeat a master of a single discipline.
+Today, even a moderately skilled mixed-martial artist is an overwhelming favorite against a master of any single fighting discipline.
 Just as important, since mixed-martial arts includes all techniques, any person, whether short or tall, heavy or thin, aggressive or meek, can find their niche and learn to win a fight.

 And finding a niche is what evolution is all about.
 By empowering anyone and everyone, mixed-martial arts is the ultimate fighting philosophy.